UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ds_test = dataset["test"]
 ```

-To be able extracting correct embeddings from the model, we need to map aspect words to model tokens.
-This can be achieved by HuggingFace's function [BatchEncoding.char_to_token()](https://huggingface.co/docs/transformers/main_classes/tokenizer#transformers.BatchEncoding.char_to_token), which returns corresponding token positions for every character of the original input sentence.
+To correctly extract embeddings from the model, we need to map aspect words to model tokens.
+This can be achieved using HuggingFace's function [BatchEncoding.char_to_token()](https://huggingface.co/docs/transformers/main_classes/tokenizer#transformers.BatchEncoding.char_to_token), which returns corresponding token positions for each character of the original input text.
 First, we use model's tokenizer to create `BatchEncoding` objects for all dataset items.
-In this case, maximal length of 100 model tokens is sufficient to accomodate any text from the given dataset.
+In this case, a maximum length of 100 model tokens is sufficient to accomodate any text from the given dataset.

 ```python
 from transformers import AutoTokenizer